aws/aws-iot-device-sdk-js-v2/documents/FAQ.md

 ```

 After getting it working make sure to only allow the actions and resources that you need.
 More info about IoT IAM policies can be found [here](https://docs.aws.amazon.com/iot/latest/developerguide/security_iam_service-with-iam.html).

-### I am experiencing deadlocks

-You MUST NOT perform blocking operations on any callback, or you will cause a deadlock.
-For example: in the on_publish_received callback, do not send a publish, and then wait for the future to complete within the callback.
-The Client cannot do work until your callback returns, so the thread will be stuck.

 ### Mac-Only TLS Behavior